Whimsy Stick

 The Real Problem With Border Collies

-Border Collies aren’t high energy the way a kid is high energy.
-They’re high drive.
+Border Collies are not high energy the way a kid is high energy.
+They are high drive.
 Specifically: eye, stalk, chase.
-If that sequence never completes, the dog doesn’t get neurological resolution.
+If that sequence never completes, the dog does not get neurological resolution.
 They keep searching for something to lock onto: light reflections, shadows, cars, joggers, anything that moves.
-For the universal framework on managing high prey drive, that guide covers the principles that apply across all breeds.
+For the universal framework on training a high prey drive dog, that guide covers the principles that apply across all breeds.

-Every Border Collie owner I’ve worked with describes the same dog: relentless, intense, unable to settle, constantly fixated on movement.
+Every Border Collie owner I have worked with describes the same dog: relentless, intense, unable to settle, constantly fixated on movement.
 The instinct is to exercise them more.
-However, the dog comes home, naps, and wakes up ready to go again within the hour.
-That’s because most exercise doesn’t touch the actual problem.
+The dog comes home, naps, and wakes up ready to go again within the hour.
+That is because most exercise does not touch the actual problem.

 A structured flirt pole routine engages that sequence fully and keeps the handler in control of every phase.
 Unlike fetch or unstructured chase, it completes the predatory pattern deliberately.
-For the full neurological explanation, see Prey Drive Training for Dogs.
+For the full neurological explanation, see prey drive training.

 Why Obsessive Behaviors Show Up in Border Collies

 Border Collies are famous for obsessive behaviors because their default coping strategy is to fixate and control movement.
-When they don’t have a legitimate outlet, they build their own.
-The drive doesn’t disappear.
+When they do not have a legitimate outlet, they build their own.
+The drive does not disappear.
 It just finds inappropriate targets.

 Light and shadow chasing